 I have been a meditator for over thirty years and, when appropriate, will incorporate the use of mindfulness and relaxation techniques.
 I do have an interest in the use of literature in psychoanalysis.
 Journaling is used as another technique to understand one's inner world.

-I am a training and supervising psychoanalyst.
+I am a training and supervising psychoanalyst at the Institute of Contemporary Psychoanalysis in Los Angeles.
 I offer consultation and supervision to psychotherapists and psychoanalysts who are interested in deepening their understanding of psychoanalytic theory and practice.